Last Updated on November 29, 2020 by Dave Farquhar

 The track goes together easily and stays together.
 You can literally put a loop of it together and hang it on a nail in the wall for months and it will stay together just fine.
 The roadbed makes it great for setting it up and running trains on the floor.
 The carpet fibers won’t find their way into the train, and dirt and oil from the train won’t get on the floor.

 There’s no getting around this.
 It’s loud track.
-Some people have succeeded at quieting it by putting carpet pad under the hollow roadbed.
+Some people have succeeded at quieting Fastrack by putting carpet pad under the hollow roadbed.
 But the noise is the most frequent complaint with Fastrack.

 Some people are put off by the roadbed.
 It looks more realistic than old tubular track did, but the roadbed still looks like molded plastic.
-On a permanent layout, you can apply a wash of India Ink and rubbing alcohol to the roadbed to make it look a little bit dirtier and bring out some depth.
+On a permanent layout, you can apply a wash of ink recovered from a Sharpie marker and rubbing alcohol to the roadbed to make it look a little bit dirtier and bring out some depth.
 You can also add some ballast to the edges to eliminate the perfect edge.
 Real railroad ballast is a little ragged around the edge.

 It’s supposedly possible to cut custom lengths of Fastrack, but very few people do it.
 It’s much more difficult to do with roadbed track than with traditional forms of track, which require nothing more than a hacksaw and a little patience.

 The final problem with Fastrack is that it’s not exactly cheap.
-Yes, when you factor in the cost of additional ties and roadbed, other forms of track fall more in line with Fastrack’s price, but in the case of the other types of track, those are options.
+Yes, when you factor in the cost of additional ties and roadbed, other forms of track fall more in line with Fastrack’s price, but in the case of the other types of track, those are options, not requirements.
+Fastrack is also more expensive than MTH’s similar Realtrax.
 It’s also possible to buy used tubular track and save some money.
 I’ve paid as little as 25 cents per section for clean, used tubular track.
 There’s a lot less used Fastrack out there to buy.
 Special track pieces like crossings and switches are very expensive compared to most other track types.

 So what does Dave use?